Gao-Group/atomdnn/doc/data_pipeline.rst

 the following three steps, where we use the example inside atomdnn/example to walk through the process.

+- **Data pipeline**: users just need to provide the atomic structures saved as extxyz files (with lattice, atom coordinates, potential energy, atomic forces and stress), which are converted to lammps datafiles in order to compute descritpors and derivatives (saved as lammps dump files).
+We then create a Data object to read the descritpors and derivatives (from lammps dump files) as the inputs, and the potential energy, atomic force and stress (from extxyz files) as the outputs.
+The data object is finally saved as Tensorflow dataset, which is used for traning and also can be conveniently shared among collaborators.
+This data pipeline is designed for data flexibility and transparency.

 Step 1: Read atomic structures
 ==============================
 In the package, we put an example in the atomdnn/example